|Colors:||Fawn and black, Silver, Gray, Taupe, Blue, Lilac, Brown, Caramel|

 |Temperament:||Playful, Intelligent, Loyal & loving, Curious|

 Are you on the prowl for that purr-fect feline that you can bring home to your family today?
 If so, the Tonkinese cat may be the ideal purebred for you!
-A truly unique breed developed to capture the best characteristics of the Burmese and Siamese, the Tonkinese is an affectionate, friendly, and highly intelligent cat that loves both children and other pets.
+As a truly unique breed developed to capture the best characteristics of the Burmese and Siamese, the Tonkinese is an affectionate, friendly, and highly intelligent cat that loves children and other pets.

 In this in-depth guide on the Tonkinese, we’ll discuss everything you need to know about this unique cat to decide if this breed is right for you.

 If you come across any of the aforementioned red flags, do not do business with the breeder.
-You could be bringing home a Tonkinese kitten with many, many health complications.
+You could be bringing home a Tonkinese kitten with several health complications.

 3 Little-Known Facts About the Tonkinese